- CONTACT US

-It promotes the principle that a smaller, weaker person can successfully defend themself against a bigger, stronger assailant.
+It promotes the principle that a smaller, weaker person can successfully defend himself against a bigger, stronger assailant.

 By using leverage and proper technique—most notably by applying joint-locks and chokeholds to defeat the other person.